European police, FBI bust international cybercrime gang

-BERLIN -- German police said Monday that they have disrupted an international cybercrime gang which has been blackmailing large companies and institutions for years, raking in millions of euros.
+BERLIN -- German police said Monday they have disrupted a ransomware cybercrime gang tied to Russia that has been blackmailing large companies and institutions for years, raking in millions of euros.

+The gang allegedly behind the ransomware, known as DoppelPaymer, appears tied to Evil Corp, a Russia-based syndicate engaged in online bank theft well before ransomware became a global scourge.

-Among its most prominent victims were Britain's National Health Service and Duesseldorf University Hospital, whose computers were infected with a type of ransomware known as DoppelPaymer in 2020.
+Among its most prominent victims were Britain's National Health Service and Duesseldorf University Hospital, whose computers were infected with DoppelPaymer in 2020.
 A woman who needed urgent treatment died after she had to be taken to another city for treatment.

+Ransomware is the world's most disruptive cybercrime.
+Gangs mostly based in Russia break into networks and steal sensitive information before activating malware that scrambles data.
+The criminals demand payment in exchange for decryption keys and a promise not to dump the stolen data online.

+In a 2020 alert, the FBI said DoppelPaymer had been used since late 2019 to target critical industries worldwide including healthcare, emergency services and education, with six- and seven-figure ransoms routinely demanded.

 Dirk Kunze, who heads the cybercrime department with North Rhine-Westphalia state police, said at least 601 victims have been identified worldwide, including 37 in Germany.
 Europol said victims in the United States paid out at least 40 million euros ($42.5 million) to the gang between May 2019 and March 2021 to release important data that was electronically locked using the malware.